 Life insurance pays a death benefit, generally income-tax free, to a beneficiary upon the death of the insured.
 In addition, life insurance can accumulate a cash value on a tax-deferred basis.
 This cash value can be accessed for a variety of life's opportunities and challenges, including supplemental retirement income.1

 Term life insurance provides coverage for a set period of time at a generally lower cost than permanent insurance.
 Many term life insurance products allow you to convert to a permanent policy, such as whole life insurance.
 The cost of insuring oneself increases over time, so it’s important to understand your short- and long-term needs for financial security when you select a policy.

-1 Distributions under the policy (including cash dividends and partial/full surrenders) are not subject to taxation up to the amount paid into the policy (the cost basis).
-If the policy is a Modified Endowment Contract, policy loans and/or distributions are taxable to the extent of gain and are subject to a 10% tax penalty.
-Access to cash values through borrowing or partial surrenders can reduce the policy's cash value and death benefit, increase the chance the policy will lapse, and may result in a tax liability if the policy terminates before the death of the insured.
+1 Distributions under the policy (including cash dividends and partial/full surrenders) are not subject to taxation up to the amount paid into the policy (cost basis).
+If the policy is a Modified Endowment Contract, policy loans and/or distributions are taxable to the extent of gain and are subject to a 10 percent tax penalty if the policyowner is under age 59½.
+Access to cash values through borrowing or partial surrenders will reduce the policy’s cash value and death benefit, increase the chance the policy will lapse, and may result in a tax liability if the policy terminates before the death of the insured.

 2 Guarantees are based on the claims paying ability of the issuing company or companies.